xemexpress/Bonanza/api/README.md

 Required field: `author`

-Optional field: `symbols` as an array of symbols
+Optional field: `symbols` as an array of symbols.
+All the owner(as author)'s companies will be deleted if `symbols` is not provided.

 ### List Records